chrisbodger/veincam2019/Administration/Project/CONOPS.md

 - Image Processing with more aggressive equalization, automatic image pixel brightness adjustment to differentiate and illuminate the arm from the background, vein detection and optimization.
 - Two Versions, VeinCam and VeinCam Plus 9R

-#### Future Marketing and Procurement Plans
-The device will receive optimisations to ensure it is the best product possible before going to market.
-Simultaneously, procurement options will be explored. **CONTINUE**

 ---

 ## Stakeholders